hippogriffin/woabelfast_summer_project/README.md

 - Ensure you have Vagrant installed
 - Ensure you have Ansible installed
 - Ensure you have Ansible Lint installed
+- Ensure you have the boto python package installed

 Once you have cloned the repo you can start the environment by accessing the directory via terminal and running "vagrant up {server name}" or just "vagrant up" to create them all.